 As digital innovation sweeps through business processes, including those within the tax function, it’s increasingly important for tax leaders to understand how the transformation looks from the board’s point of view.
-More and more frequently, chief tax officers and vice presidents of tax are fielding questions from the board on the impact of digitalization on tax strategy and that trend is only going to accelerate.
+More and more frequently, chief tax officers and vice presidents of tax are fielding questions from the board on the impact of digitalisation on tax strategy and that trend is only going to accelerate.

 A new Deloitte e-paper, Winning with digital: What boards need to know about digital transformation, reinforces the understanding that technology is an enabler to success.
 Success happens by leveraging new ways of using technology and digital platforms with changed processes and the most valued asset any company has, the people who make use of the technology.
 Deloitte’s statement: “Digital transformation is not just about technology.
-It is about how a company can compete better using technology” summarizes this nicely.
+It is about how a company can compete better using technology” summarises this nicely.

 The paper explains how to achieve that competitive advantage in five steps: